header-banner-ASC.jpg

 So, Is It Necessary To Have An ASC Label?

 The ASC certification is not perfect, but it does push farmers to take a more sustainable course of action.
-Their contribution toward a more sustainable product is constantly moving forwards trying to encourage feedback from scientists, NGOs, industrial sector, and even the public.
+Their contribution toward a more sustainable product is constantly moving forward, trying to encourage feedback from scientists, NGOs, the industrial sector, and even the public.
 Constant reviewing, revision, and reassessments occur on a regular basis for both fish farms and the ASC standards.

 The labelling is a win-win process for consumers and certified farmers.
-It makes it more convenient for us to choose sustainably farmed seafood, while farmers get rewarded for their sustainable practices through promotion and gained attention.
+It makes it more convenient for us to choose sustainably farmed seafood, while farmers get rewarded for their sustainable practices through promotion and gaining attention.

 Related articles